 $250 per night / $1,750 for a week

 For our calculations, we’ll assume you can find a deal and score a room for $250 a night.
-You can also consider a home rental, which can often cost less.
+You can also consider a home rental, which can often cost less, but note that there have been a lot of bad reports lately about the cost and cancellations of Airbnb rentals.

-Don’t forget to budget for any daily resort fees and for tipping hotel staff.
+Don’t forget to budget for any daily resort fees and for tipping hotel staff when you’re planning your hotel costs.

 How Much to Budget for Food on Vacation?